 - South Indian Style: Add curry leaves and mustard seeds while heating the oil.
 This gives the dish a South Indian flavor profile.
 Serve with dosa or idli for an authentic experience.

-Step One: Pour oil into a skillet, heat it up.
-Peel the onion and garlic and chop finely.
-Place the onion and garlic in the pan, add the bay leaf.
+- Step 1: Pour oil into a skillet, heat it up.
+Peel the onion and garlic and chop them finely.
+Place the onion and garlic in the pan, and add the bay leaf.
 Cook for 2-3 minutes.
 Finely chop the chili pepper.
 Put it in the pan with the spices.
 Heat the contents of the pan for a minute.

 - Soak Chickpeas Overnight: If using dried chickpeas, soak them overnight and cook with a pinch of baking soda to ensure they are soft and creamy.
 Canned chickpeas can be rinsed thoroughly to remove excess sodium.